open/close all folders

 Square Enix / Eidos Interactive

-- Actraiser II is an In-Name-Only sequel that lacks the original game's popular Simulation Mode.
-The ungodly difficulty level can't have helped it out at all, either.
+- Actraiser II is an In Name Only sequel that lacks the original game's popular Simulation Mode.
+The ungodly Sequel Difficulty Spike made things even worse.

 - Commandos: Strike Force effectively killed off the Commandos franchise.
 It is essentially a completely different game from its predecessors, being a pretty generic first person shooter with a different cast.
 Even Pyro Studios doesn't acknowledge it any more.